OpenPalp — Your Personal Heart Rhythm Programme

 What patients say

-What the 6-week programme looks like in practice.
+What the self-guided booklet looks like in practice.

 “Recording my first Kardia trace felt empowering.
 For the first time, I could see what my heart was actually doing instead of just worrying about it.”